 Avoid questions like "What does your company have to offer me?" and "What does your company do?"

 Avoid yes or no questions.
-When asking a recruiter questions try to focus on open-ended questions.
+When asking a recruiter questions, try to focus on open-ended questions that will encourage dialogue.